 After making a name for herself as part of the team which charted the entirety of the Oadü river system, Lüe struck out on her own.
 Along the way, as she mapped out the rest of the known world, Lüe came to even greater renown.

-She is famous for compiling the first ever list of the Seven Wonders of the Post-Apocalyptic World, for her discovery of the lost Gloves of Sparkle, and for the book she wrote to document her lifetime of adventures (The Journals of Lüe).
+She is famous for compiling a list of the Seven Wonders of the Post-Apocalyptic World, for her discovery of the lost Gloves of Sparkle, and for the book she wrote to document her lifetime of adventures (The Journals of Lüe).

 Tragically, she is almost as well-known for her death as she is for her life.
 The murder of Lüe by the necromancer Stagnekad—and the subsquent use of Lüe’s blood to create the vile Oragas Ríxfíg—has been the source of tensions between halflings and kíndallans ever since.